 Terms of Reference

+Amendments by Germany – 8 March 2021

 Background

-The regularly published Quality Status Reports describe and evaluate the ecological and environmental status of the Wadden Sea.
+The regularly published Quality Status Reports describes and evaluates the ecological and environmental status of the Wadden Sea.
 The aim is to scientifically identify changes of this status and possible causes, to classify issues of concern and to indicate possible measures of redress, including the evaluation of the likely effectiveness of these measures, and to detect gaps in knowledge.
 The QSR is mainly based on the Trilateral Monitoring and Assessment Programme (TMAP) and is assessing the status against the targets of the Wadden Sea Plan (WSP) as well as safeguarding the Outstanding Universal Value (OUV) and the integrity of the World Heritage Site.
-CWSS, together with the Task Group Monitoring and Assessment (TG -MA), is responsible for an effective planning and smooth processes .
+Thematic Reports covering topics which are not based on TMAP, will be assessed by expert judgement in cooperation with the TG-M. CWSS, together with the Task Group Monitoring and Assessment (TG -MA) coordinates and is responsible for an effective planning and smooth processes of the QSR products, incl. the tasks of the Editorial Board .
 The QSR Editorial Board is an effective and independently acting panel for safeguarding sound scientific content by considering the involvement of an appropriate group of reviewers in consultation with TG-MA and TG-Management (TG-M) on relevant topics.

 The Editorial Board is responsible for the content of the QSR and will contribute to the scientific products for the Ministerial Conference.
-The Wadden Sea Board (WSB) may mandate a policy response on the outcome, e.g. a Policy Assessment Report.
+The Wadden Sea Board (WSB) may mandate a policy response on the outcome, e.g. a Summary for Policy Makers.

 Objective